Transfer Money From Singapore To Thailand. Cheap And Fast Ways To Send Money Abroad.

 Bank transfer or direct debit

 Details needed to transfer money from Singapore to Thailand

 The details you'll need to transfer money from Singapore to Thailand may vary by provider.
 At a minimum, you will need to know the recipients name and you will typically be asked for their:

 - Account number

 As with many currencies, the SGD/THB exchange rate moves over time, due to changes in supply and demand.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Singapore or Thailand is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to Thailand cost?
+How much will my money transfer from Singapore to Thailand cost?

-To transfer money to Thailand using one of the international money transfer providers in our tables, the fees range from 13.17 SGD with Wise to 26.59 SGD with Remitly (but the fee could be even higher with a bank).
+To transfer money from Singapore to Thailand using one of the international money transfer providers in our tables, the fees range from 0.75 SGD with Remitly to 14.69 SGD with OFX (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.